News and Publications

 One of the more surprising facts of hearing loss is that the rate of hearing loss is higher with the young than it is with the elderly.
 Research shows that roughly over 5 million children from 6 to 19 years of age have permanent hearing damage resulting from two primary sources: loud music and toys.
 Check out the top 20 hearing loss causing toys and also the annual noisy toys list put out by the Sight and Hearing Association.

 Hearing Aids Help Quiet Tinnitus 11/30/2011

-A new study from the Better Hearing Institute shows that 10% of the U.S. population suffers from chronic tinnitus, while documenting the effectivesness of hearing aids in mitigating the condition.
-“Persistent, chronic tinnitus is a highly intrusive, increasingly common condition that can interfere with a person’s cognition, ability to interact with family and friends, and basic life functions,” said Jennifer Born, study co-author and Director of Public Affairs at the American Tinnitus Association.
+A new study from the Better Hearing Institute shows that 10% of the U.S. population suffers from chronic tinnitus, while documenting the effectiveness of hearing aids in mitigating the condition.
+“Persistent, chronic tinnitus is a highly intrusive, increasingly common condition that can interfere with a person’s cognition, ability to interact with family and friends, and basic life functions,” said Jennifer Born, study co-author and Director of Advocacy & Research at the American Tinnitus Association.
 “Much progress is still needed in understanding tinnitus and finding a cure.
 But the results of this study are highly encouraging and prove that many tinnitus sufferers can experience relief and improved quality of life by using hearing aids in conjunction with counseling.”

 Research Widens Study of Brain's Role in Tinnitus 11/14/2011

 Recent ATA funded researcher, Tres Thompson, Ph.D., associate professor in UT Dallas’ School of Behavioral and Brain Sciences, found that exposure to loud noises induces plasticity in the hippocampus, a section of the brain not primarily associated with hearing but known for learning-related plasticity.
 This neuroplasticity – changes in the function of the brain in reaction to experiences – could open the door to long-term tinnitus, he said.